stella-yc/spiderdayblog-2020/pages/scicomm.md

 I have a collection of wonderful outreach spiders (and other arachnids) that have joined me for shows at the Carnegie Museum of Natural History, Phipps Conservatory & Botanical Gardens, Pittsburgh Children's Museum, local schools, and learners across the world via streaming video.

-If you would like to book a virtual Spider Show for your classroom, birthday, or other event, please get in touch (email me at spiderdaynightlive \[at] gmail.com) for rates and details!
+If you would like to book a virtual Spider Show for your classroom, birthday, or other event, please get in touch (email spiderdaynightlive \[at] gmail.com) for rates and details!

 ## Science Journalism